ShaguiXYZ/sdc/rws-sdc-service/README.md

 ## How to

 ### ddbb relation entities description

-the central object of the application are the components. each component is associated with a squad and a component type / architecture.
+The central object of the application are the components.

+Each component is associated with a squad and a component type / architecture.
 Each squad is associated with a department.

 The object of the application is to define metrics extracted from different services (sonar, git...) from which we can calculate a reference value to measure the technical status of a component / squad / department.

-Obtaining the values ​​of the metrics is done by calling the different apis that provide the services, the call to an api returns a unique result for each metric of type string and that is comparable with results of the same type (Numeric, Versions... ..).
+Obtaining the values ​​of the metrics is done by calling the different APIs that provide the services.
+The call to an API returns a single string-type result for each metric.

+The metric configuration defines what type of object is expected as a response to an api call to a service and how to compare that response with other responses of the same type
+(Numeric, Versions. .. ..).

 The metrics are associated with a type of component of an architecture, all the components associated with this type of architecture component will have the same metrics associated.